In this article:

 California Added the Most Points With Experian Boost

-Among states, California accounted for the most points added to FICO® Scores from Experian Boost through August 8, 2019.
+Among states, California added the most points—over 1.6 million—to FICO® Scores from Experian Boost through December 6, 2019.
 Texas, Florida, Georgia and North Carolina rounded out the top five states in points boosted.
 Here are the other states where Experian Boost users added the most points to their FICO® Scores.

-Among states, Alaska accounted for the highest percentage of Experian Boost users who increased their FICO® Scores.
+Among states, New Mexico accounted for the highest percentage of Experian Boost users who increased their FICO® Scores.
 Here are the top states where Experian Boost users improved their FICO® Scores.

 |Rank||State||Percentage of Scores Boosted|

 Analyzing Experian Boost data among metro areas shows U.S. cities with the biggest average FICO® Score increases stretched across the country.
-Consumers in the Terre Haute, Indiana market, who used Experian Boost saw the largest increase to their FICO® Scores, with an average boost of 19.3 points.
-Here are the other U.S. metros areas with the biggest average score increases among Experian Boost users.
+Boost users in the Terre Haute, Indiana, metro area who used Experian Boost saw the largest increases to their FICO® Scores, with an average boost of 19.1 points.
+Here are the other U.S. metro areas with the biggest average score increases among Experian Boost users.

 |Top Average FICO® Score Point Increases by Metro Area|